See a list of chapters.

 sands.
 And the whole is bounded on the horizon by the chain, still a

-little rose-coloured, of the limestone mountains of Arabia.
+little rose-colored, of the rugged mountains of Arabia.

 They are there, the cats, or, to speak more exactly, the lionesses,